This post contains affiliate links. Please see our disclosure policy.

 Two images - a fluffy, light butter, sugar, and egg mixture and the luscious red velvet batter.

 Step 2: Bake the Brownies.
-Spread the red velvet brownie batter in a 9×9 pan lined with parchment paper and sprinkle a few more oreo pieces on top.
+Spread the batter in a 9×9 pan lined with parchment paper and sprinkle a few more oreo pieces on top.
 Bake as directed in the recipe card below.

 Two images - red velvet oreo brownie batter in the pan, and the baked red velvet brownies.